 Check the Directory and Index file Security context

 The command below shows us what the label should be

 sudo ls -lZ

 The image above is showing context labels are in the etc config file with u for the user, r for the role, and t for type.
 The most important for SELinux is the context type because it helps SELinux to identify what type of item it is dealing with.
-If we exit out of the config file, we still see that the files are labeled with admin_home_t file
+Even after exiting the config file, we can still see that the files have the admin_home_t label.

 If we go into the default document directory, files in there are following the same pattern.
 We see